ratsprotocol/rats-protocol-website/src/article/en/whitepaper.md

 Checkpoints can be implemented using the` OP_RETURN` opcode of Bitcoin, which allows the publication of arbitrary 80-byte data in unspendable Bitcoin transactions.
 Each checkpoint must contain at least the hash of the PoS block to be checked (32 bytes) and a signature finalizing that block (32 bytes each).
 Here, the hash is used to identify the PoS block being checkpointed, and the signature is required to prevent adversaries from sending arbitrary hashes and pretending to checkpoint PoS blocks on Bitcoin.

 A PoS chain can enhance its security and address the long-range attack problem by utilizing the Bitcoin timestamp service's features.
-The MAPO platform regularly (every epoch) submits the hash and signature of the last block of each epoch as a checkpoint to the Bitcoin network.
+The RAON platform regularly (every epoch) submits the hash and signature of the last block of each epoch as a checkpoint to the Bitcoin network.
 These checkpoints consist of the hash of the block and a single aggregated BLS signature, corresponding to the signature of the 2/3 set of validators who signed the block for finality, as well as the epoch number and bitmap number.

-As a result, MAPO clients can determine the final canonical chain of the MAP Protocol‘s PoS chain by retrieving checkpoints from the Bitcoin network, thus protecting against long-range attacks by malicious validators on the MAP Protocol network.
+As a result, RAON clients can determine the final canonical chain of the RATS Protocol‘s PoS chain by retrieving checkpoints from the Bitcoin network, thus protecting against long-range attacks by malicious validators on the RATS Protocol network.

-## MAP Omnichain Service (MOS) Layer
+## RATS Omnichain Service (ROS) Layer

 The MOS layer includes Messenger, Vault & Data, and other cross-chain message components.